-The original game was played on a fold out map (included in the magazine) that had all the stats and specfic rules for the characters.
-GW even incuded stand up card markers for the Wyches!
+The original game was played on a fold out map (included in the magazine) that had all the stats and specific rules for the characters.
+GW even included stand up card markers for the Wyches!
 Players place 'murder stakes' around the arena and then chaos ensues.

 I decided to go with the newer Dark Eldar sculpts because they're so much better looking than the 3rd edition versions.

 Splinter Pistol and Knife.